usepolvo/usepolvo-docs/src/guide/core-concepts/error-handling.md

 4. Use the retry decorator for operations that might fail due to temporary issues.
 5. Provide meaningful error messages to your users when API operations fail.

-By leveraging usepolvo's standardized error handling, you can create more resilient applications that gracefully handle various API-related issues.
+By leveraging polvo's standardized error handling, you can create more resilient applications that gracefully handle various API-related issues.